masoud1988/pokemon-api/README.md

 The final project has been deployed on **Heroku** which is accessible with this URL :

-_THIS IS A HEROKU FREE ACCOUNT AND A LITTLE SLOW TO LOAD THE URL, PLEASE BE PAITIENT !_
+_THIS IS A HEROKU FREE ACCOUNT AND A LITTLE SLOW TO LOAD THE URL, PLEASE BE PATIENT !_

         https://petalmd-api.herokuapp.com/api/v1/pokemons